-The Bank's business model is deliberately less loan-intensive than that of its peers, as reflected in a Loans/Deposits ratio of 35% at year-end 2012.
-This includes the effect of a classification as € 169 million of less liquid residential mortgage-backed securities as loans.
-As in 2011, this category reflects lower demand during or credit to support margin accounts, which tend to decline in more volatile or negative market conditions.
+The Bank's business model is deliberately less loan-intensive than that of its peers, as reflected in a Loans/Deposits ratio of 29% at year-end 2013, which compares to 35% at the end of 2012.
+This includes the effect of a classifying, in 2012, € 169 million of less liquid residential mortgage-backed securities as loans.
+Excluding the classification, Loans/Deposits, on a comparable basis with respect to prior years, stood at less than 4% at year-end 2013, versus 5% at year-end 2012.
+As in 2012, this category reflects lower demand for credit to support margin accounts, which tend to decline in more volatile or negative market conditions.